tailscale/security-policies/README.md

 ## Contributing

 We do not accept public contributions or issues on this repository.
 This is because this repository acts as the source of truth for Tailscale's internal policies.
+If you are a Tailscale user, and have a question or concern about one of these policies, please contact info@tailscale.com.

 We may consider public comment on proposed changes.